MewsSystems/gitbook-connector-api/use-cases/guest-technology.md

 ### Testing your integration

 Ensure you follow our general [guidelines](../guidelines.md) for testing integrations.
-In addition to this, and specific to Guest technology integrations:

 To confirm you are relating any product that is not configured in Mews with the correct accounting category, you can review the Mews [Accounting Report](https://intercom.help/mews-systems/en/articles/4245918-accounting-report).
 If done correctly, the product you've posted will appear under the relevant accounting category in the Revenue section of the report.